-The power of vulnerability: Brené Brown [TED VIDEO]
+The power of vulnerability: Brené Brown [VIDEO]

 When you want to know about connection, they lay out the most disconnected times of their lives.

 The most unconnecting feeling is shame.
-That shame breeds fear that you will not be accepted and the more you talk about it the more you have it.
+Shame breaks the connection.
+That shame breeds fear that you will not be accepted and the more you talk about it, the more you have it.

-Most important thing about shame and vulnerability is that there’s just one factor that really matters.
+The most important thing about shame and vulnerability is that there’s just one factor that really matters.
 The people who have a strong sense of love and belonging and folks who struggle for it, folks who are always wondering if they are good enough differ in one variable.

 What do the people who feel worthiness have in common?

 Wholehearted people have a sense of worthiness.
 The traits they had in common are:

 Courage means opening up and be seen as imperfect.

 Being deeply loved by someone gives you strength while loving someone deeply gives you courage. ~ Lao Tzu